rishighanti/Mininet_SDN_Wirewall/README.md

 # SDN_Wirewall
 Firewall Design with SDN

-Check the Word file to find more details on how to install and setup the environment.
+Check the pdf document to find more details on how to install and setup the environment.